azizshamim/thumbscrew/README.md

 ##thumbscrew
-A git smudge/clean filter to help work with Keynote files in git.
+A git clean filter to help work with Keynote files in git.

 Works by adding thumbnails to a per-presentation directory so that diffs in the Keynote binary are *visible* in some way (*i.e. as diffs of the thumbnails*).